Due Diligence = Tank Sweeps with GPR

 Tank scans or sweeps are performed as part of normal buyer due diligence during a real estate transaction.
 Due diligence is what a buyer perform prior to purchase to protect themselves from liability.
 A home inspection is a form of due diligence, but most all home inspection exclude oil tank scans.

-The benefit of finding an underground tank before purchasing a property is to avoid the cost of cleaning up a leak caused from the tank.
-If you buy the property, you buy the problem.
 Tank scans have exponentially increased as part of a typical residential purchase in the last 10 years.
 What buyer and sellers are finding is that tanks are present that owners never addressed.
 Some sites we find tanks that had been previously filled in place in place with sand or foam.
-Some sites even have paperwork.

-hidden oil tank
+locating hidden oil tanks